10 Types of Quail in Oklahoma

 However, that’s just scratching the surface of what Oklahoma has to offer regarding quail species.

-To give you an idea of the variety we’re talking about here, there are many types of quail in Oklahoma!
+To give you an idea of the variety we’re talking about here, Oklahoma has many types of quail!

 Several varieties of this common bird have different habits you should know about before trying to attract them to your garden or property.